The Couchbase documentation is stored in multiple repositories that are organized in a standard directory structure.

 The Autonomous Operator repository uses the Gerrit workflow and custom branch patterns.
-The documentation is stored in docs/user.

 The Couchbase repositories that contain documentation use a standard directory structure and nomenclature.
 This ensures that Antora can locate the documentation components, collect the content files, and then build docs.couchbase.com.

 A documentation component contains AsciiDoc files, their optional assets and examples, one or more optional navigation files, and a component descriptor file per repository.
 All of the files in a component are versioned together.

 While it is common to find all of a component’s files in a single repository, a component can be distributed across several repositories.
 The Server component is aggregated from the docs-server, couchbase-cli, backup, and asterix-opt repositories.

 A component isn’t recognized by a repository or directory.
 Instead, the presence of a file named antora.yml indicates that the directories and files nested under it are part of a component.

 - Component Descriptor